The Complete Guide to Instagram Tagging

 Analyze and Revise Your Strategy

-Between research, figuring out the best practices for geotagging, and waiting to create shoppable posts, optimizing your tagging strategy can feel like throwing darts at a target with your eyes closed.
+Between hashtag research, geotagging, and linking shoppable posts, optimizing your tagging strategy can feel like throwing darts at a target with your eyes closed.

 But that’s why using analytics with Sked can make a big impact on your results.